sevenbamboos/my-blog-origin/source/_posts/mind-map-web.md

 partial curry high order Lodash | [Comment](#high-order-lodash), [Higher order in Lodash][11]

 <!-- more -->

+# webpack babel
+To support ES experience feature, install babel-preset-stage-x (0...3), as well as babel-loader, babel-core, babel-preset-env, and add module configuration to webpack config file.

 # high order lodash
 partial returns a function that binds rest of arguments to its first argument.